 REQ-CCL-CRTN-1: The MnS producer for CCL management should support a capability enabling the MnS consumer to request that a CCL of a specific type or fulfilling a stated goal should be composed from a set of management function types or instances or services.

-REQ-CCL-CRTN-2: The MnS producer for CCL management should support a capability enabling the MnS consumer to provide conditions under which a CCL can be dynamically composed or instantiated triggered to execute.
+REQ-CCL-CRTN-2: The MnS producer for CCL management should support a capability enabling the MnS consumer to provide conditions under which a CCL can be dynamically composed or instantiated or triggered to execute.

 REQ-CCL-CRTN-3: The MnS producer for CCL management should support a capability enabling the MnS consumer to be notified when a CCL is dynamically composed or instantiated or triggered to execute.